ryuryu-ymj/mannot/src/mark.typ

   /// The spacing between the marked content and the underline.
   /// -> none | length
   padding: .15em,
-  /// The math size style of the marked content.
-  /// Possible values are `"display"`, `"inline"`, `"script"` or `"sscript"`.
-  /// If set to `auto`, the style is determined automatically.
-  sizestyle: auto,
 ) = {
   if stroke != none {
     stroke = std.stroke(stroke)